 On October 18th, Designer Fund co-director Enrique Allen joined industry leaders at AbobeMAX to discuss how the role of designers in business will continue to evolve and change.
 The panel, moderated by Adobe’s Khoi Vinh, also featured Tiffany Chu, Designer and Co-founder of Remix, Tricia Choi, Designer and Co-founder of Movewith, and Joey Cofone, Designer, CEO and co-founder Baron Fig.

-Watch the full live stream of the video and read an excerpt from Enrique’s Q&A below.
+Read an excerpt from Enrique’s Q&A below.

 I think it’s easier to start a business as a designer founder because there are successful examples of designer founded companies like Airbnb, Pinterest, Instagram, Kickstarter and there are investors like Designer Fund and others who believe in the importance of design early on.
 We published a list of design-friendly investors on Designer Founder Guild site.